ST3042/MSCI433W22/readme.md

 # MSCI 433 Tutorials

 Welcome to the repository of MSCI 433 tutorials.
-This github repository will contain the files used in the tutorials and will be updated regularly.
+This GitHub repository will contain the files used in the tutorials and will be updated regularly.
 Here's the tutorial schedule for the semester:

 ```